-The two-block Ped Mall abuts the University of Iowa campus and holds many of the city’s best shops.
-Spend the morning at boutiques (Textiles Inc.), galleries (Iowa Artisans Gallery), and bookstores (Haunted Bookshop).
+The Ped Mall area abuts the University of Iowa campus and holds many of the city’s best shops.
+Spend the morning at boutiques (Textiles Inc.), galleries (Iowa Artisans Gallery) and bookstores (Haunted Bookshop).

 True to its Spanish influences, Devotay encourages sharing of its pintxos (tapas-style little bites).

-Devour a cupcake or three at Molly’s Cupcakes, where floor-to-ceiling swings bring out the kid in you, and dine on steak or Creole shrimp at Atlas.
+Devour a cupcake or three at Molly’s Cupcakes, where floor-to-ceiling swings bring out the kid in you, and dine on steak, Creole shrimp and other artfully presented fare at Atlas World Grill.

-Fuel up on savory sausage and excellent hollandaise at Bluebird Diner, then head 12 miles east to West Branch to visit the Herbert Hoover National Historic Site, the childhood home, library and burial site of the first U.S. president born west of the Mississippi.
+Fuel up on savory sausage and eggs in an excellent hollandaise at Bluebird Diner, then head 12 miles east to West Branch to visit the Herbert Hoover National Historic Site, the childhood home, library and burial site of the first U.S. president born west of the Mississippi.

 Strap on skates at the indoor ice arena at Coral Ridge Mall.